leon4rd/test/README.md

-## People saying 'boo! to their friends has risen by 85% in the last year....
-That's a frightening statistic.
+## I used to be addicted to the hokey pokey, but I turned myself around.